 How Are Heart Defects Treated?

 Children with minor heart defects may not need any treatment.
 But some babies have serious symptoms that need medical or surgical treatment within the first year of life.
 They'll be cared for by:

-- pediatric cardiologists: doctors who specialize in treating children's
+- pediatric cardiologists: doctors who specialize in treating children's heart problems

 - pediatric heart surgeons: doctors who specialize in children's heart surgery